 His work A Ton of Tea (2007) is easy to understand, as the name suggests, without losing its profoundness.
 It is rich in meaning despite all its simplicity.

 Ordinarily, any contemporary artist would have a theme.
 That’s the same with Ai Weiwei’s A Ton of Tea’.
 However, the piece isn’t as abstract as much of the work we see from other artists.
 After all, A Ton of Tea is precisely what the name suggests.
 It’s the result of Weiwei compressing one ton of tea and fitting it all into a cubic meter.
 Despite all that simplicity, it also carries several meanings, as we will see below.

 Hints of minimalism

 A Ton of Tea hints at the minimalism that Ai Weiwei wishes to address through his work.
-Some of the artists that Weiwei admired were great believers in minimalism.
-Alternatively, you could say that they hinged their work on minimalist behavior and trends.
-The artists are Robert Morris and Donald Judd.
-Even though you would expect Weiwei’s inspirations to be mostly from China, the fact that he admired westerners hints at the openness of his thinking.
+Some of the artists that Weiwei admired, such as Robert Morris and Donald Judd, were pioneers of minimalism.
+You would expect Weiwei’s inspirations to be mostly from China.
+However, the fact that he admired westerners hints at the openness of his thinking.

 The minimalism applied here is a deliberate attempt on the part of Weiwei.
 Here, he’s essentially saying that he doesn’t want to take the attention away from the compressed ton of tea.
 He wants all your focus to be on the subject.
 As an extreme form of abstract art, minimalism developed in the United States in the 1960s.
 It’s all based on simple, everyday geometrical shapes, ’ namely, squares and rectangles.